 In navigating this site, you can learn of the multiple educational opportunities in which our residents participate.

 We finish 6 chief residents each year.
-In a usual year, there are 53 residents rotating to 4 hospitals.
+In a usual year, there are 53 residents rotating to 6 hospitals.
 About half of the total cases done by residents are done at LLUMC in various rotations.
-The hospitals affiliated with our program are all JACHO-approved facilities within 20 miles of LLUMC.
-They include:
+The hospitals affiliated with our program include:

 - Loma Linda VA Medical Center (LLVAMC)

-- Riverside County Regional Medical Center (RCRMC) - in Moreno Valley
+- Riverside University Health System (RUHS) - in Moreno Valley

 - Arrowhead Regional Medical Center (ARMC) - in Colton